takahirom/roborazzi-compare-on-github-comment-sample/README.md

 [CompareScreenshotComment.yml](.github%2Fworkflows%2FCompareScreenshotComment.yml) is the workflow to comment the result of the comparison on the pull request.

-## About The companion branch approach
+## About the companion branch approach

 The companion branch approach is a way to store the screenshot of the feature branches.
 When a pull request is created, the screenshot of the feature branch is stored in the companion branch.